onosproject/onos-config/docs/deployment.md

 device-1-device-simulator  0/1    ContainerCreating  0         1s
 ```

-µONOS Config pods can be connected to the device through the `Service` that's
+onos-config pods can be connected to the device through the `Service` that's
 created by the chart.
 This is done by simply passing a list of `devices` to the
 config manager when deploying the Helm chart: